anttav0110/anttav0110.github.io/docs/index.md

     <img src="https://hackmd.io/_uploads/ryLo5HZ1Wl.png" alt="Screenshot of event details with empahsis on the option to delete the particular event"></img>
 </details>
 <br>

+!!! note

+    These methods do not automatically remove classes during holidays, breaks, or finals week.
+You should verify these events yourself.

 ### Importing GobblerConnect Events